kelixirr/Python-Projects/README.md

  - How to work with files
  - How to work with os module.
  - How to accept input and validate them based on stored files.
- - How tp delete a word and replace it with new one in text.
+ - How to delete a word and replace it with new one in text.
  - How to insert new lines at the end and anywhere in the text.
- - How to make an userfriendly app by handling errors.
+ - How to make an user friendly app by handling errors.
  - How to use while loop and for loop with file management.
  - and many things.